OctopusDeploy/docs/docs/deployment-examples/aws-deployments/cloudformation/index.md

 Failed to verify the credentials.
 Please check the keys assigned to the Amazon Web Services Account associated with this step.

-This can be done by opening {{Infrastructure>Accounts}}, selecting the account, and clicking the `SAVE AND TEST` button.
+This can be done by opening **{{Infrastructure>Accounts}}**, selecting the account, and clicking the `SAVE AND TEST` button.
 If the verification fails, it means the keys are not valid.

 This error can also be displayed if the proxy settings are incorrect.